Undergraduate course

 Courses included

-This degree requires students to participate in clinical placements in NSW Health facilities.
+This program requires students to participate in clinical placements in NSW Health facilities.
 During placement students will be subject to NSW Health policies and procedures.
 Students must also meet all NSW Health verification requirements before attending clinical placement.
 Clinical placement essentials.

 Students should be aware that they may be required to undertake clinical placement and/or classes outside normal semester dates.